News/info regarding Arizona's politics. U.S. Senate, Congress, Governor, statewide offices, initiatives, and - where we can - county and local.

-We attempt to present objective information (unless labeled as "commentary") and do original reporting.
+We aim to present objective information (unless labeled as "commentary") and do original reporting.

 WATCH.
 READ: Rep. Gabrielle Giffords' Statement On Debt Ceiling Vote